kamermanpr/SPARS/outputs/4A-stimulus-response-5.md

 ---
 title: "SPARS trial A"
-subtitle: "Scaling: Stimulus-response characteristics of the SPARS"
+subtitle: "Sensitivity of the SPARS to changes in stimulus intensity"
 author: "Peter Kamerman"
-date: "13 Feb 2018"
+date: "14 Feb 2018"
 output:
   html_document:
     keep_md: true